Science in DPS

-Consistent with Detroit Public Schools’ commitment to excellence in education, the Office of Scientific Studies and the Detroit Mathematics and Science Center are dedicated to the advancement of Scientific and Mathematical literacy for all students.
+Consistent with Detroit Public Schools’ commitment to excellence in education, the Office of Science and the Detroit Mathematics and Science Center are dedicated to the advancement of Scientific and Mathematical literacy for all students.

 We provide all of our students with:

 - A rigorous learning environment that uses data to assess designed curriculum that is aligned to state and national standards with accompanying assessment, active engagement through inquiry based learning, and highly qualified teachers.

 - A relevant learning environment utilizing integrated technology to enhance the delivery of content and student understanding in a rich real world context.

 - An engaging learning environment that fosters and nurtures symbiotic relationships between students, staff, families, and community partners, as well as, connecting the classroom experiences to everyday events and career options.

 Science Related Student Programs